blabla1337/skf-flask/skf/markdown/knowledge_base/157-knowledge_base--User_registration_pattern--.md

 For more detailed information you should look into these items in the knowledge base.

-First, You enforce limits on the length of the users submits on the server side in order to prevent him from truncating his submits. these limits have to correlate with the limits you set in your column in the database.
+First, You enforce limits on the length of the users submits on the server side in order to prevent him from truncating his submits.
+These limits have to correlate with the limits you set in your column in the database.

 Second, you should create a single user input validation control class which should